mrled/keymap.click/docs/devnotes.md

 `3e00aed009f13645131df596041a7d8fd7e49419`.
 Compare against that.

+✅ not going to bother with that - just move forward lol

 The latest eureka moment was the second useEffect in the Keyboard component, the one that passes `[pressedKey]`.
 Josh helped me a TON with this one, thank uuuuuu.